FM (2002); GM (2004).

 In the three months rating period to 1 October 2002, Gareev accumulated a massive 240 rating points with his results in the Astana International in 2002, the A. Druzhinin Memorial International, the 2002 Samara Open and the U16 Olympiad in Kuala Lumpur, leaping from 2191 to 2431.
-In February 2003, he was 2nd at Kemerovo 2003 behind Evgeni Egorov and won the Chigorin Memorial in 2003 and the 6th Young Cup 3rd Stage GM-A with 14.5/19 in late 2003.
+In February 2003, he was 2nd at Kemerovo 2003 behind Evgeny Egorov and won the Chigorin Memorial in 2003 and the 6th Young Cup 3rd Stage GM-A with 14.5/19 in late 2003.
 In April 2004 he won the powerful Vasylyshyn Memorial 2004 with a commanding score of 12/15.
-In February 2006, he was =2nd behind Lazaro Bruzon at the Gran Abierto held in Morelia in Mexico.
+In February 2006, he was =2nd behind Lazaro Bruzon Batista at the Gran Abierto held in Morelia in Mexico.
 In March 2007, he scored 6.5/9 at the massive Cappelle la Grande (2007), a half point from the lead and placing 7th-27th.
 His first FIDE rated tournament in the US was the New England Masters held on Rhode Island in 2008, where he placed 2nd behind Sergey Erenburg with 7/9.
 There followed a series of tournaments in North America that gradually built Gareev’s career, enhancing his rating and ranking.
-Chief amongst his results were =3rd at the World Open (2009) behind Gata Kamsky and Varuzhan Akobian, =1st the 75th Annual Southwest Open in Fort Worth, Texas, winning the UWI Masters 2010 in Jamaica, 1st at the 20th Annual Chicago Open, 1st at the 2010 Copper State International Round Robin tournament, 1st at the 11th Metropolitan FIDE Invitational tournament and 1st at the 2nd Metropolitan FIDE International.
-He also won the North American Open 2012, tied for third in the US Chess Championships (2013) and was equal first in the 23rd Annual North American Open (2013).
+Chief amongst his results were =3rd at the 37th World Open (2009) behind Gata Kamsky and Varuzhan Akobian, =1st the 75th Annual Southwest Open in Fort Worth, Texas, winning the UWI Masters 2010 in Jamaica, 1st at the 20th Annual Chicago Open, 1st at the 2010 Copper State International Round Robin tournament, 1st at the 11th Metropolitan FIDE Invitational tournament and 1st at the 2nd Metropolitan FIDE International.
+He also won the North American Open 2012, tied for third in the US Chess Championship (2013) and was equal first in the 23rd Annual North American Open (2013).

 Gareev's simultaneous blindfold chess record includes a 19-game blindfold simul in Cypress, Texas in September 2012, a 27-game simul in Hawaii Dec 2012 and a 33-game match in St Louis, May 2013.
 "It is part of Timur's preparation to set a new blindfold simul world record of 64 boards before the end of 2013.
 The date for the record-breaking simul was tentatively set for December 21 on the Hawaiian island of Oahu."
 (1) However, this event did not appear to have occurred.